-Stereotypes can participate in associations.
+Stereotypes can participate in binary associations.
 The opposite class can be another stereotype, a non-stereotype class that is owned by a profile, or a metaclass of the reference metamodel.
 For these associations there must be a property owned by the Stereotype to navigate to the opposite class.
-The opposite property must be owned by the Association itself rather than the other class/metaclass.
+Where the opposite class is not a stereotype, the opposite property must be owned by the Association itself rather than the other class/metaclass.

 The most direct implementation of the Profile mechanism that a tool can provide is by having a metamodel based implementation, similar to the Profile metamodel.
 However, this is not a requirement of the current standard, which requires only the support of the specified notions, and the standard XMI based interchange capacities.
 The profile mechanism has been designed to be implementable by tools that do not have a metamodel-based implementation.
 Practically any mechanism used to attach new values to model elements can serve as a valid profile implementation.
-As an example, the UML1.4 profile metamodel could be the basis for implementing a UML2.0-compliant profile tool.
+As an example, the UML1.4 profile metamodel could be the basis for implementing a UML 2-compliant profile tool.